Dacian22/Medicar/README.md

 If you want to monitor the mqtt messages in real time you can use the following open source app: https://mqttx.app/downloads

+### LangServe Server for llama 2
+This is set up on the university server.
+1. Connect to the university VPN
+2. run `ssh -NfL localhost:8489:localhost:8489 inestp05@dws-student-01.informatik.uni-mannheim.de` in terminal and enter the password (see email)
+3. You can now use the llama 2 model on the server.
+Just try http://127.0.0.1:8489/llama2/playground/ in your browser or use Remote-Dev/Example-llama2.ipynb

 ### Git "Workflow"
 For now, we want to use only the main branch.
 This may change, but currently we want full transparency.
 So please commit directly to main, even if your code isn't finished yet.
 If you want to try something out, please create a folder